AxelBohm/optimization-for-DS-lecture/exercises/README.md

 I will upload the exercises on Monday shortly after the lecture at the latest.

+## Organization
 As discussed in the lecture,
-- just upload your solutions to a private git-repo (for example github).
+- just upload your solutions to a private git-repository (for example github).
-- one folder per week is good
+- one folder (inside the same repo) per week is good
+- please do so until Monday 9:45 of to following week (so before the lecture)
 - add me as a collaborator so I can view it

-- please do so until Monday 9:45 of to following week (so before the lecture)
+The first to digits in the name of the folder correspond to the week they are supposed to be done in (starting at 1).

-Grading
+## Grading
-- 66% of all exercises need to be solved to pass the course
+- 66% of all points are required to pass the course
+- every week will be around 10 points